ChanduDhakad/graceful-cellar-3130/README.md

 ## Owner Features
 - Owner can login by giving valid credentials.
-- Owner can add category and provide the item to the respective category.
+- Owner can add the bus details route details and update the seats accordingly.
-- Owner can add the status and set the price.
+- Owner can see all the reservation as well as all the list of customers/users.
+- Owner can update the route , bus, admin details.
+- Owner can delete any route and bus as well.

 ## Customer Features
 - Customer can login in the application and update their information using their username and password.
-- Customer can book Bus  using by adding into cart and destination.
+- Customer can book Bus as per their source and destination.
-- Customer can access the bill after the purchase & can have the history is completed.
+- Customer can access the update reservation as well as their own details.
+- Customers are able to delete their reservation and their account from the system.

 # Installation & Run